masa-finance/docs/docs/developers/cli/README.md

 The Masa CLI

 Options:
-  -v, --version   output the version number
-  -h, --help      display help for command
+  -v, --version                                                     output the version number --verbose                                                         output with verbose logging -h, --help                                                        display help for command

 Commands:
   login                                                             Login to the masa infrastructure